LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Aime/Mazikeen.md

 Mazikeen was a lady of a foreign court by day, mercenary/smuggler by night.

-Was trained under Seram Dos
+Trained in espionage under Seram Dos

 ### Lore Notes